Data Processing Agreement (DPA)

 7.3 Changes to Sub-processors

-- Update to the sub-processor list
+- Updating the sub-processor list at https://morningscore.io/dpa, and

 7.4 Current Sub-processors